thatrandomperson5/rtfm-dis.py-command/README.md

 `Backend.py` Retrives the data and sheds data it does not need.

 ### Bot adapt
-Is an example of it's use in discord.ext.commands
+Is an example of it's use in discord.ext.commands, the command was made in discord.py no ext so this is a port to ext.commands.

 ### This will not be worked in further by me unless people really want it.